kreismit/ECE4960/labs.md

 This worked well.
 (It also picked up my squeaky chair or tapping on my desk.)
 <video width="600" height="400"><source src="Lab1/Videos/WhistleDetect.mp4" type="video/mp4" controls></video>

+While the Artemis Nano was plugged into my computer, plugging the battery in lit the yellow CHG light.

+I commented out all the serial lines of code so that the board would not attempt to establish serial communication with my computer.
+Then, the board would recognize my whistle on battery too.

 [See my code for Lab 1 here.](https://github.com/kreismit/ECE4960/tree/master/Lab1)

 # Lab 2